-In this case, any time you apply mactask, it will only run on an OSX machine. @depend is just like apply, in that it has a @depend(f,\args,\\kwargs) signature.
+In this case, any time you apply mactask, it will only run on an OSX machine. @ipp.depend is like apply, in that it has a @ipp.depend(f, \args, \\kwargs) signature.

 dependents

 You don't have to use the decorators on your tasks, if for instance you may want to run tasks with a single function but varying dependencies, you can directly construct the dependent object that the decorators use: